-Cheshire East Local Authority is pleased to present the Special Educational Needs and Disability (SEND) Policy, which sets out the framework within which all children and young people with special educational needs and disability, regardless of ability, gender, language, ethnic or cultural origin, are valued.
+Cheshire East Local Authority is pleased to present the Special Educational Needs and Disability Policy, which sets out the framework within which all children and young people with special educational needs and disability, regardless of ability, gender, language, ethnic or cultural origin, are valued.

-The SEND policy reaffirms our full commitment with its partners to continue supporting, maintaining and increasing diversity of high quality provision to meet the needs of children and young people with special educational needs and disability, building on our vision 'no child or young person is left behind'.
+The Special Educational Needs and Disability policy reaffirms our full commitment with its partners to continue supporting, maintaining and increasing diversity of high quality provision to meet the needs of children and young people with special educational needs and disability, building on our vision 'we work together with children, families and adults ensuring everyone thrives'.